The Best Savory Chicken Marinade

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-This Savory Chicken Marinade packs a punch!
-In fact, I think it’s the BEST you’ll find.
-With just a few pantry staple ingredients, boring chicken is taken to a whole new flavor level!
+This Savory Chicken recipe packs a punch!
+In fact, I think it may be the BEST chicken marinade you’ll find.
+With just a few pantry staple ingredients, this boring cut is taken to a whole new flavor level!
 Enjoy your marinated, cooked chicken a la carte, on top of a salad, on a sandwich, or in a wrap.

 Marinating chicken is THE key to infusing flavor into typically lean, bland poultry cuts.
-This complex marinade requires mostly pantry staples to turn that lackluster cut into something that makes your tastebuds sing.
+This simple marinade requires only a few pantry staples to turn that lackluster cut into something super tasty!

 - Olive oil – Keeps things moist.